AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 }
 ```

-Get detaiedl infomation of the specified contract.
+Gets detailed information about the specified contract.

 **Parameters:**

-- **Address** - address of specified contract
+- **Address** - address the contract

 **Returns:**

-Detailed infomation of the specified contract.
+A **ContractInfo** object that represents detailed information about the specified contract.

 #### function GetContractAuthor